-McCoy Corporation (“McCoy” or the “Corporation”) is committed to performing its business activities and operations with integrity and due regard to the public interest and the interest of its shareholders.
-For McCoy to meet these standards, all employees, contractors, directors and officers (collectively referred to as “employees” unless otherwise noted in this Business Code of Conduct) must make a conscientious effort to maintain a high standard of business ethics and social awareness while conducting their corporate and operating responsibilities.
+McCoy Global (“McCoy” or the “Corporation”) is committed to performing its business activities and operations with integrity and due regard to the public interest and the interest of its shareholders.
+For McCoy to meet these standards, all employees, directors and officers (collectively referred to as “employees” unless otherwise noted in this Code of Conduct) must make a conscientious effort to maintain a high standard of business ethics and social awareness while conducting their corporate and operating responsibilities.

-The following statement does not attempt to address every situation and aspect of the Corporation’s activities in depth.
+The following does not attempt to address every situation and aspect of the Corporation’s activities in depth.
 In many instances, the laws and regulations governing these matters are complex and subject to changes.
-While management undertakes to revise this Business Code of Conduct to reflect changing circumstances, employees are encouraged to discuss specific issues with management to ensure the Corporation’s ethical standards are not compromised.
+While management undertakes to revise this Code of Conduct to reflect changing circumstances, employees are encouraged to discuss specific issues with management to ensure the Corporation’s ethical standards are not compromised.

-Conflict of Interest
+Conflicts of Interest

 Some specific prohibitions follow: